msupply-foundation/conforma-server/documentation/Glossary.md

 **Trigger** — A type of Event listener that responds to changes in the database or environment to launch “Actions”.
 Examples might be “OnSubmit”, “OnReviewSubmit”, “OnApproval”, etc. Can be in response to user-initiated events (like those examples) or time-based, such as schedulers (e.g. if an application must be responded to within a certain time limit, an Action would be Triggered when that time is reached)

 **Action** — something that happens in response to a “trigger condition” (e.g. OnSubmit, OnApproval, etc.) Can be simple notifications (“Send email”) or more complex, including triggering other actions, or changing the Stage or Status of an application.
-Additional actions can be added via plugins.
+Actions are defined in plugins, so more can be written and added as needed.
 (See [Triggers & Actions](Triggers-and-Actions.md))

 ### Permissions